spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 Guards for #TeamEthics use the stats for [Veterans](https://www.dndbeyond.com/monsters/veteran) are armed with [Laser Pistols](https://www.dndbeyond.com/equipment/laser-pistol).
 They wear a cobbled-together collection of armor, mostly composed of 3D printed components.

-#### Ops Union
+#### #OpsUnion

-“Those grease monkeys refuse to pick a side.”
+_“Those grease monkeys refuse to pick a side.”_

-Ops Union has full control of Deck 5 (Engineering & Life Support) as well as the Cargo Bay.
+The Operations Union has full control of Deck 5 (Engineering & Life Support) as well as the Cargo Bay.
 They are led by the Chief, who believes staying neutral is the only way her crew can keep the station from tearing itself apart.
 So far it’s not working out very well.
 Life Support is overseen by the Technician, who is more worried about the station literally exploding.
 The Cargo Bay is managed by the Quartermaster, who is very protective of the supplies stored there.

-Ops Union members wear high-visibility orange jumpsuits.
+#OpsUnion members wear high-visibility orange jumpsuits.

-##### Ops Union Guards
+##### #OpsUnion Guards

-Guards for Ops Union use the stats for [Veterans](https://www.dndbeyond.com/monsters/veteran) are armed with [Laser Pistols](https://www.dndbeyond.com/equipment/laser-pistol).
+Guards for #OpsUnion use the stats for [Veterans](https://www.dndbeyond.com/monsters/veteran) are armed with [Laser Pistols](https://www.dndbeyond.com/equipment/laser-pistol).
 They wear a cobbled-together collection of armor, mostly composed of 3D printed components and hard hats.

 ### Camera Drones